AACT Member-Only Content

 - Straws- 1 per student

-- Students should wash their hands thoroughly.
+- Students should wash their hands thoroughly before and after the activity.

 - When students complete the activity, instruct them how to clean up their materials.